-- (a) the time and day when the service ends and the time and day when the service begins, except that a self-service money-operated device that clearly displays the time of day need not record the time and day when the service begins; or - (b) the time interval purchased, and the time and day that the service either begins or ends.
+(a) the time and day when the service ends and the time and day when the service begins, except that a self-service money-operated device that clearly displays the time of day need not record the time and day when the service begins; or

+(b) the time interval purchased, and the time and day that the service either begins or ends.
-S.2.
-Marking Requirements, Operating Instructions. - Operating instructions shall be clearly stated on the device.

-S.3.
-Interference. - The design of the EVSE shall be such that there will be no interference between the time and electrical energy measurement elements of the system.

-S.4.
-Provisions for Sealing. - Adequate provisions shall be made to provide security for the timing element.
-(Added 2015)

-S.5.
-Power Interruption. - In the event of a power loss, the information needed to complete any transaction (i.e., delivery is complete and payment is settled) in progress at the time of the power loss (such as the quantity and unit price, or sales price) shall be determinable through one of the means listed below or the transaction shall be terminated without any charge for the electrical energy transfer to the vehicle:

-- (a) at the EVSE;

-- (b) at the console, if the console is accessible to the customer;

-- (c) via on site Internet access; or

-- (d) through toll-free phone access.
+- S.2.
+Marking Requirements, Operating Instructions.
+Operating instructions shall be clearly stated on the device. - S.3.
+Interference.
+The design of the EVSE shall be such that there will be no interference between the time and electrical energy measurement elements of the system.
+(Added 2015) - S.4.
+Provisions for Sealing.
+For devices and systems in which the configuration or calibration parameters can be changed by use of a removable digital storage device, security shall be provided for those parameters as specified in G-S.8.2.
+Devices and Systems Adjusted Using Removable Digital Storage Devices.
+For parameters adjusted using other means adequate provisions shall be made to provide security for the timing element.
+(Added 2015) (Amended 2019) - S.5.
+Power Interruption.
+In the event of a power loss, the information needed to complete any transaction (i.e., delivery is complete and payment is settled) in progress at the time of the power loss (such as the quantity and unit price, or sales price) shall be determinable through one of the means listed below or the transaction shall be terminated without any charge for the electrical energy transfer to the vehicle: - (a) at the EVSE; - (b) at the console, if the console is accessible to the customer; - (c) via on site Internet access; or - (d) through toll-free phone access.